byronbytes/website/README.md

-# byronbytes.tk
+# byron.lol
-Welcome to my official website.
+This is my official website, it's open source because why not.